akw131099/Project-01-Build-Out-The-Website/README.md

 I often find positioning to be a bit confusing and overwhelming, as there are a lot of small factors to keep in mind, as well as a lot of options.

 developer.mozilla.org was extremely useful to me, as I used it when researching how to use z-index as well as refreshing my memory on using <audio> elements, which I originally learned to use through Youtube tutorials before starting the course, specifically the Youtube channel "Bro Code"

+the audio used is my own, taken from a folder of throwaway demos.